Browser does not support script.

 Senior Lecturer

 I joined York St John in 2008 as a Senior Lecturer in Primary Education and successfully completed my Postgraduate Certificate in Academic Practice.
-Following my maternity leave, I now work part time sharing responsibilities as Subject Leader for mathematics.
-I teach across both the postgraduate (FT & PT) and undergraduate programmes on the mathematics modules.
+I now take responsibility as the Subject Leader for primary mathematics.

 Teaching

-I currently teach across the Postgraduate (full time and part time) and Undergraduate programmes on all mathematics modules.
+I teach across both the postgraduate and undergraduate programmes on the mathematics and research modules.

 Research